 - Blood tests.

-- Imaging investigations such as IVP (intravenous pyelogram), X-ray, CT (computerized tomography) and even MRI (magnetic resonance imaging).
+- Imaging investigations such as IVP (intravenous pyelogram), X-ray, CT (computerized tomography) and even MRI (magnetic resonance imaging), and kidney imaging tests.

-- Other research targeting surrounding tissues so as to rule out other underlying health disorders.
+- Additional research targeting surrounding tissues to exclude other underlying health disorders.

 (2) Surgery: Some Causes of Hematuria.
 The Hospital: Biomedical Journal Digitization.
 1909. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5202145/pdf/hosplond73634-0013.pdf